You won’t be able to self-manage your funding if:

 When deciding if self-management would create an unreasonable risk to you, we think about:

-• if you need support to make decisions and manage your money
+- if you have the capacity to make decisions and manage your money, including when you have support from others

-• if you have a court or tribunal order that someone else manages your money, such as a financial trustee or guardian
+- if a court or tribunal has ordered that someone else manages you, your nominee or child representative’s money, such as a financial trustee or guardian

 Purchasing NDIS supports in line with your plan